sabah-naveed/sabah-naveed/README.md

 <h1 align="center">Hi 👋, I'm Sabah</h1>
 <h3 align="center">A student, developer, and designer.</h3>

 - 🔭 I’m currently working on **NJ Connect**!
-An AI chatbot that NJ Transit customers will be able to use for trip planning and FAQ purposes.
+An AI chatbot that NJ Transit customers will be able to use for trip planning and FAQ purposes... if you see a gap in my commits I'm probably busy developing on my work Github account btw

 - 🎓 I'm a recent Computer Science Grad from Stevens Institute of Technology with a graduate certificate in Machine Learning